lutang123/provider_riverpod_example/README.md

 1. **Counter Page**: Demonstrates a simple counter using `provider` and `riverpod`.
 2. **List Page**: Displays a list of items, managed separately by `provider` and `riverpod`.
 3. **Todos Page**: A sample App with `riverpod 2.0`:

+## YouTube Video

+For a detailed explanation and walkthrough, check out the [YouTube video](https://youtu.be/your-video-link).

 ## Getting Started